apexskier/camlittle.com/content/posts/2024-11-14-swiftui-core-animation/index.md

     func makeUIView(context: Context) -> CustomPlatformView {
         let view = CustomPlatformView()
-        view.delegate = context.coordinator
+        // this link allows our UIView to write value (and read if needed outside of standard SwiftUI updates) view.delegate = context.coordinator
         return view
     }

     func updateUIView(_ uiView: CustomPlatformView, context: Context) {
-        (view.layer as?
+        // this "pushes" changes into our CALayer reactively, following standard SwiftUI updates (view.layer as?
 CustomLayer)?.update(
             with: context.transaction,
             value: value
         )
     }

-    class Coordinator: NSObject, CustomDelegate {
+    // The coordinator provides access to the value binding from CustomPlatformView class Coordinator: NSObject, CustomDelegate {
         var parent: CustomSwiftUIView